seananderson/metafolio/inst/ms/ms.md

 managers evaluate financial portfolios.
 See Figure \ref{f:sim-flow} for an illustration of the overall simulation structure.
 See Table
 \ref{t:pars} for a list of the input parameters to our simulation and their default values.
-We provide a package \texttt{metafolio} for the statistical software \texttt{R} [@r2013] as an appendix, to carry out the simulations and analyses we describe in this paper.
+We provide a package `metafolio` for the statistical software \texttt{R} [@r2013] as an appendix, to carry out the simulations and analyses we describe in this paper.